adamsilver/forms/manuscript/08-The-Placeholders-Attribute.md

 Not all screen readers read placeholder text aloud.
 Blind or visually impaired users may miss the hint completely if their software does not speak the placeholder content.

-### Conclusion
+## Conclusion

 Rather than risk having users stumble while filling out forms or waste valuable time figuring out how they work, the best solution is to have clear, visible labels that are placed outside empty form fields.
+If a hint is vital, then be sure to have the hint ever present.